How To Stop Damp in Bathroom?

 Walls and floors can usually prevent moisture from rising up the walls through the use of a damp proof course or membrane.
 A reason why rising damp affects older properties is that depending on the age of the property some were constructed when there was no such thing as building regulations regarding damp proofing and as a result may not have a damp proof course at all.

 If you spot any of these signs, then there is a damp problem.
-If you are unsure of what type of damp problem you may be suffering from then contacting a fully qualified damp expert to conduct a survey.
+If you are unsure of what type of damp problem you may be suffering from then contact a fully qualified damp expert to conduct a survey.
 You can contact us online or call us on 0800 288 8660.

 How to Stop Damp in the Bathroom?